krbnite/krbnite.github.io/_posts/2018-02-16-Gittn-on-the-Diff-Train.md

 This is not for comparing files, but for comparing versions of a file housed in different git commits, the working directory, and/or the staging area.

-### Diff All Unstaged Files in Working Directory with Last Commit
+### Diff All Unstaged Changes in Working Directory with Staged Files
 ```bash
 git diff
 ```